Don’t detox, just eat better.

 The biological reality is that your body is constantly detoxifying itself – that’s what your liver, kidneys, bowels, lungs and skin are for.
 And the by-products of this perpetual detoxification are stool, urine and sweat (really! they’re not just annoyances!).

 The liver is the body’s waste purification plant and it is perpetually in motion, 24 hours a day.
 The more toxins you put in, the harder the liver has to work to remove them.
-By toxins, I mean products and by-products of the digestive system (excess sugar, trans-fatty acids and gut dysbiosis), alcohol, smoking by-products, environmental toxins (lead, chlorine, fluorine, insecticides, herbicides, solvents, metals, mould, pollen, algae) and oxidative stress (free radicals).
+By toxins, I mean products and by-products of the digestive system (excess sugar, trans-fatty acids and gut dysbiosis), alcohol, cigarette smoke by-products, environmental toxins (lead, chlorine, fluorine, insecticides, herbicides, solvents, metals, mould, pollen, algae) and oxidative stress (free radicals).

 Your body really doesn’t want toxins to build up.
 So much so that the liver has a two stage detoxification process to make sure all the waste is removed – anything from alcohol to heavy metals to pesticides to the by-products of medication to hormones like xenoestrogens.
-The liver is continuously converting these substances to inactive forms for excretion in urine (via the kidneys) or stool.
+The liver is continuously converting these substances to inactive forms for excretion in urine or stool.

 So knowing all this, the real question (which is less of a quick fix and not as sexy a ‘detox’): how can I consistently support my liver, lungs, skin, digestive system, bowels and kidneys?